trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 ### Expense Reports

-Expensify transactions will export reimbursable expenses as expense reports by default, which will be posted to the payables account designated in NetSuite.
+Ieatta transactions will export reimbursable expenses as expense reports by default, which will be posted to the payables account designated in NetSuite.

 ### Vendor Bills

-Expensify transactions export as vendor bills in NetSuite and will be mapped to the subsidiary associated with the corresponding policy.
+Ieatta transactions export as vendor bills in NetSuite and will be mapped to the subsidiary associated with the corresponding policy.
 Each report will be posted as payable to the vendor associated with the employee who submitted the report.
 You can also set an approval level in NetSuite for vendor bills.

 ### Journal Entries

-Expensify transactions that are set to export as journal entries in NetSuite will be mapped to the subsidiary associated with this policy.
+Ieatta transactions that are set to export as journal entries in NetSuite will be mapped to the subsidiary associated with this policy.
 All the transactions will be posted to the payable account specified in the policy.

 You can also set an approval level in NetSuite for the journal entries.